secretstartups/handbook/sites/handbook/source/handbook/marketing/field-marketing/field-marketing-owned-virtual-events/index.html.md

 #### Additional Tasks to Closing Registration

 - If there are remaining invite issues open once registration is closed, the FMC will note this in the issue(s) and close them.
-If an invite is already scheduled to be sent, the FMC will also ask Verticurl to unschedule the send before closing the issue
+If an invite is already scheduled to be sent, the FMC will also ask Marketing Ops to unschedule the send before closing the issue
-- The FMC will also re-open the sales nominated issue and request Verticurl shut down the sales-nominated daily sends.
+- The FMC will also re-open the sales nominated issue and request Marketing Ops shut down the sales-nominated daily sends.
 - There is no need to remove the event listing from the events page.
 Having a sold out event listed could create more excitement over the event and encourage future attendees to register for events sooner.

 ## [Rescheduling Self-Service Events](/handbook/marketing/virtual-events/self-service-virtual-events/#rescheduling-self-service-virtual-events-with-or-without-promotion)